SNodeC/snode.c/docs/logging/semantic-identity-callsite-audit.md

 ## Raw search inventory appendix

 The primary raw evidence command produced 646 matches after excluding this report file from self-matches: production raw matches = 194, application/demo raw matches = 64, test occurrences = 10, documentation occurrences = 378.
-Because multiline expressions and repeated continuation hits were consolidated into meaningful audit rows, the logging/non-logging table counts are audit-row counts rather than a one-to-one restatement of raw `rg` lines.
+Raw matches and audit rows are not one-to-one: multiline expressions may produce several raw matches that are consolidated into one logging call site, while a single source line may contain or represent multiple independently classified identity occurrences.
+Therefore category-level audit-row totals may be either lower or higher than raw-match totals.
 The report tables above classify the production/application matches into actual logging expressions and non-logging identity uses.
 The required `rg` command outputs were retained locally during this audit as `/tmp/audit_rg1.txt` through `/tmp/audit_rg6.txt`.

 ## Recommended next PRs